 BMR-3MA/Prokhod-1 development noted

-Deagel lists July 2016 as the initial operational capability point for the BMR-3MA Prokhod-1 remotely operated mine-clearance development.
+Deagel lists July 2016 as the initial operational capability point for the BMR-3MA Prokhod-1 remotely operated mine-clearance development, while TASS reported that Uralvagonzavod began serial production of the BMR-3MA in 2016.

 Reported Russian use in Donbas